GregTrifan/martinez/README.md

 # Martinez

-An app showcasing some distilled beverages
+An app showcasing some distilled beverages, this has been built because I've got interesed by the [Nx](https://nx.dev) tooling, and the features it provides along with it

-This project was generated using [Nx](https://nx.dev).